roberts/hardhat-laravel/README.md

 npx hardhat
 ```

-The npx hardhat command prompts you to create a new project.
-Select the "Create a JavaScript project" or "Create a TypeScript project" option to generate the necessary files, including hardhat.config.js, contracts/, scripts/, and test/.
+The `npx hardhat` command prompts you to create a new project.
+Select the "Create a JavaScript project" or "Create a TypeScript project" option to generate the necessary files, including `hardhat.config.js`, `contracts/`, `scripts/`, and `test/`.

 To prevent unnecessary files from being committed to your repository, set up a .gitignore file at the root of your monorepo.
 This file should tell Git to ignore the node_modules and vendor directories from both projects, as they contain heavy, temporary files.